mtcliff/Rental-Listings/README.md

 de-duplicator_with_x,y.ipynb: Same as De-Duplicator but works for x, y coordinate locations.
 Also supports rounding coordinates to 2, 3, or 4 decimal places (assuming they are already included in the data)

 median.py: Computes median rent for given town and number of bedrooms

+Levenshtein.ipynb: de-duplicate listings data using Levenshtein distance for text comparison.
+WARNING: not tested, does not work in its current form